JiesiGuo/Expectancy-Value-interaction-shiny/README.md

 This is the source code for latent interaction app which runs on R and Shiny.
-The data is a subset of data from [OMDb](http://www.omdbapi.com/), which in turn is from IMDb and Rotten Tomatoes.
-The data is saved in a SQLite database.

 To run it locally, you'll need to install the latest versions of [Shiny](http://shiny.rstudio.com), and [dplyr](https://github.com/hadley/dplyr), as well as [RSA](http://cran.r-project.org/web/packages/RSA/index.html).